 What Will You Study

 Lancaster’s joint Spanish Studies and History degree is taught by the Department of Languages and Cultures in conjunction with the Department of History.
-Spanish Studies is ranked 5th in the Complete University Guide 2017 and History 7th in the Guardian University Guide 2017.
+This degree includes an international placement in year 3.

 Your Spanish Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In History, you will develop your critical abilities studying modules in British, European and American world history.